-On the clutch slave cylinder, remove the protection cap, remove bleeder screw 5 and mount bleeding syringe 4.
+On the clutch slave cylinder, remove the protection cap, remove bleeder screw 6 and mount bleeding syringe 4.

-- Inject the liquid into the system until it escapes from openings 6 of the master cylinder without bubbles. - Now and then, extract fluid from the master cylinder reservoir to prevent overflow. - Remove the bleeding syringe.
-Mount and tighten screws bleeder screw.
+- Now inject fluid into the system until it escapes from the opening 6 of the master cylinder without bubbles. - Occasionally extract the fluid from the master cylinder reservoir to prevent overflowing. - Remove the bleeding syringe.
+Mount and tighten the bleeder screw.
 Mount the protection cap. - Correct the fluid level of the hydraulic clutch.
 Guideline

-ĺ Fluid level below container 4 mm (0.16 in)
+Fluid level below container 4 mm (0.16 in) rim

-4 11111 (0.16 111)

-rim